-We welcome properties that are in a bad state of repair but to be eligible, they must be classified as existing residential properties
+- We welcome properties that are in a poor state of repair and to be eligible they need to be classified as existing residential properties

 A mortgage of £95,300 payable over 25 years on our Standard Variable Rate, currently 4.65%, would require 300 monthly payments of £537.85.

 The total amount payable would be £161,895 made up of the loan amount plus interest (£66,055) and a mortgage application fee of £300 and a valuation fee of £240 (assuming a purchase price of £200,000).

 The overall cost for comparison is 4.80% APRC representative